 The Rise and Fall

-With no other option, Fox agreed to sell, and the Trust returned his licence to him, but Fox was clever, and with his licence back in his hands, he revoked his agreement.
-As expected, the Trust wasn’t happy with that, and so once more revoked his licence.
-Seeing as both organisations were at an impasse, Fox turned to the government and sought a federal suit against the Trust, which came into effect in 1912 and was essentially the end for the MPPC.
+With no other option, Fox agreed to sell, and the Trust returned his license to him, but Fox was clever, and with his license back in his hands, he revoked his agreement.
+As expected, the Trust wasn’t happy with that, and so once more revoked his license.
+Seeing as both organizations were at an impasse, Fox turned to the government and sought a federal suit against the Trust, which came into effect in 1912 and was essentially the end for the MPPC.